bartificer/programming-by-stealth/docs/pbs28.md

 # PBS 28 of x – JS Prototype Revision | CSS Attribute Selectors & Buttons

-In this instalment we’ll continue our parallel streams of JavaScript prototype revision, and web forms.
+In this instalment we’ll continue our parallel streams of JavaScript prototype revision and web forms.

-We’ll start by looking at a sample solution to the challenge set at the end of [the previous instalment](https://bartificer.net/pbs27).
+We’ll start by looking at a sample solution to the challenge set at the end of [the previous instalment](https://pbs.bartificer.net/pbs27).
 We’ll look at what is good about the solution, and where it falls short.
-We’ll then improve the prototypes through the user of private helper functions.
+We’ll then improve the prototypes through the use of private helper functions.

 Before moving on to look at HTML buttons in detail, we’ll learn some new CSS selectors that are particularly useful for styling web forms.

-# Matching Podcast Episode 472
+## Matching Podcast Episode 472

 Listen Along: Chit Chat Across the Pond Episode 472